nazar-pc/CleverStyle-Framework/docs/quick-start/Module-architecture.md

 > System/admin/general/site_info

 (see second half of `admin/index.json` section above).

-#### admin/prepare.php
-First file of module, which will be called on any administration page.
-Usually is used to make some preparation procedures.

 #### api/Controller.php
 Completely the same as for `admin/Controller.php`, but for API.